JetBrains/teamcity-azure-active-directory/readme.md

 Note: The OAuth 2.0 authorization endpoint URL could be retrieved from the Endpoints available on the App registrations page in the Microsoft Entra admin center.
 'OAuth 2.0 authorization endpoint (v2)' is [currently unsupported](https://youtrack.jetbrains.com/issue/TW-66221).

 After that the 'Log in using Microsoft Entra ID' link will be available on the Login page.

-#### Switching to the new UI
-After successful authentication browser will be redirected to '%TEAMCITY_URL%/overview.html' page by default.
-This prevents TeamCity from automatic switching to the new UI.

-To fix that:
- 1. In the application settings in the Microsoft Entra admin center add a new endpoint: `%TEAMCITY_URL%/aadAuth.html` to Redirect URIs list
- 2. Specify the [internal property](https://confluence.jetbrains.com/display/TCDL/Configuring+TeamCity+Server+Startup+Properties) `teamcity.aad.endpoint.type=dedicated`

-Property should be set after applying changes to the app in the Microsoft Entra admin center.
-No TeamCity server restart is required.

 ### Known issues